pkucmus/backpack-checker/README.md

 )
 ```

-The `Or` one will catch any errors and will return a `True` if `any` outcome is positive, `And` will do the same but only report a success once `all` oucomes are succesful.
+The `Or` checker returns `True` if any outcome is positive, while the `And` checker succeeds only if all outcomes are successful.

 ## What would be cool

-If I ever have time to play with this again, then I would probably:
+If I ever have time to play with this again, I’d probably:

-- [ ] separate the UI (TUI) from the checking process
+- [ ] Separate the UI (TUI) from the checking process.
-  - [ ] allow to run the checker with a JSON result that could be used by the UI (possibly multiple UIs)
+  - [ ] Allow running the checker with a JSON result usable by the UI (potentially multiple UIs).
-- [ ] make a CLI entrypoint that would work like `backpack check path/to/your/backpack.py`
+- [ ] Create a CLI entry point that works like `backpack check path/to/your/backpack.py`.
-- [ ] having any test coverage here would be cool...
+- [ ] Add some test coverage here—it would be cool...